By: David Roberge on March 21st, 2019

 As the global population grows, so does the waste we all contribute to producing.

-There’s somewhere around 6.9 billion tons of plastic waste on the planet.
-Conscious companies, leaders, and consumers don’t want to see that number continue to grow — so there’s a lot of discussion of alternative options that are more sustainable.
+There are somewhere around 6.9 billion tons of plastic waste on the planet.
+Conscious companies, leaders, and consumers don't want to see that number continue to grow — so there's much discussion of alternative options that are more sustainable.

 And it’s not just plastic.
 Landfills continue to swell in size with all kinds of materials; even items that are biodegradable can take decades or longer to break down.

-The bottom line is, the more sustainable and zero waste options, the better for everyone who shares the planet.
-Utilizing the most of your packaging of any sort without creating waste in the production process is hugely beneficial to the zero-waste cause.
+The bottom line is that the more sustainable and zero-waste options, the better for everyone who shares the planet.
+Utilizing most of your packaging of any sort without creating waste in the production process is hugely beneficial to the zero-waste cause.

 Recycling Isn’t a Catch-All Solution

-While it’s great to use recycled products (and recyclable materials) — it isn’t a foolproof solution, and it can’t address all of the waste that’s created.
+While using recycled products (and recyclable materials) is excellent, it isn't a foolproof solution.
+It can't address all of the waste that's created.

-Research has found that despite widespread adoption by consumers, recycling has not been fully successful.
-This is mainly due to confusion and as a consequence, contaminated recycling streams that aren’t efficient or effective.
+Research has found that despite widespread adoption by consumers, recycling has not been entirely successful.
+This is mainly due to confusion and, consequently, contaminated recycling streams that aren't efficient or effective.

-In the U.S., most recycling is “single stream,” meaning there’s one bin for paper, plastic, metal and glass.
+In the U.S., most recycling is "single stream," meaning there's one paper, plastic, metal, and glass bin.